zafirahzunaidi/semai-language-bot/README.md

 We developed **SemAI Bot**, an interactive chatbot that allows users to:

 * Translate between Semai, Malay, and English
-* Learn pronunciation using AI-generated speech
-* Explore cultural stories and folklore
+* Explore Orang Asli cultural stories and folklore
 * Interact through a natural conversational interface

 ---